Telekom (Greece): OTE Telecoms Museum

 The Museum of Telecommunications opened up to the public in 1990.
-It is housed in a 1000 m2 privately owned OTE building, in the district of 25 Proteos str., 14564 New Kifissia – Athens.
-The purpose of the Museum is the research, study and documentation of historical data pertaining to the evolution of telecommunications from ancient times to the present day.
-The Museum is a member of the International Committee for the Conservation of the Industrial Heritage (T.I.C.C.I.H.).
+The institution is housed within a 1,000-square-metre corporate facility owned by OTE, located at 25 Proteos Street in the New Kifissia district of Athens (postal code 14564).
+The objective of the museum is the historical research, academic study, and archival documentation of data pertaining to the evolution of telecommunications from antiquity to the contemporary era.
+Furthermore, the institution holds official membership in the International Committee for the Conservation of the Industrial Heritage (TICCIH).